blueridgeboost/blueridgeboost.github.io/src/content/upper_elementary.md

 #### Session 3

-Students learn to write complex code using variables and arrays and to use indexing to access elements of the array.
+Students learn to write complex code using variables and arrays and to use indexing to access array elements.

 #### Session 4
-Students learn to code ``for`` loops, variables and indexing.
+Students learn to code ``for`` loops, variables, and indexing.

 #### Session 5
 Students learn functions!
 They practice writing function definitions and experiment with